oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 Given a training data set :math:`X_{n \times p}` with :math:`n`observations and :math:`p` features, the problem is to compute :math:`r, 1 \leq r \leq p` principal directions (:math:`p`-dimensional eigenvectors [Lang87]_) of the training date set.
-The eigenvectors can be grouped into an :math:`r \times p` matrix :math:`T` that contains one eigenvector in each row.
+The eigenvectors can be grouped into the :math:`r \times p` matrix :math:`T` that contains one eigenvector in each row.

 The principal components can be computed with any of the following two methods:

 #.
 Covariance (or Correlation)
 #.
-Singular Value Decomposition(SVD)
+Singular Value Decomposition (SVD)

 .. _pca_t_math_cov:

 Training method: *Covariance*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Principal components can be computed by both covariance matrix and correlation matrix.
+The PCA algorithm can be trained using either the covariance or the correlation matrix.
-The choice of covariance matrix or correlation matrix is application dependent.
+The choice of covariance matrix or correlation matrix is application-dependent.
 More specifically, if scaling of the features is important for a problem,
 which is often the case, using the correlation matrix to compute principal components is more appropriate.
-By default, oneDAL uses correlation matrix to compute the principal components.
-But it is possible
+By default, oneDAL uses the correlation matrix to compute the principal components.
+It is possible
-to use the covariance matrix by calling the ``precomputed`` method and feeding a covariance matrix as input
+to use the covariance matrix by passing ``precomputed`` as method and feeding a covariance matrix as input
 to the PCA algorithm.
-To compute the covariance matrix the :ref:`Covariance <alg_covariance>` algorithm can be used.
+To compute the covariance matrix, the :ref:`Covariance <alg_covariance>` algorithm can be used.

 The eigenvector associated with the :math:`k`-th largest eigenvalue of the covariance (or correlation) matrix
 is also the :math:`k`-th principal component of the training data set.
-Based on this principle,
+Based on this,
 the principal components can be computed in three steps:

 #.
 Computation of the covariance (or correlation) matrix